cjmorale/RSA/README.md

 This endpoint accepts post requests.
 You must send a json object with the following fields.

-- messege: messege to ecrypt
+- messege: messege to encrypt
 - N: public modulus
 - e: encryption exponenet